 The original film "Back to the Future" starred Michael J. Fox as Marty McFly and Christopher Lloyd as Dr. Emmett Brown.
 The film took $360.6 million at the box office worldwide, and the total box office for all three films in the "Back to the Future" franchise was $936.6 million (over $1.8 billion in today’s money).

+The story revolves around Marty McFly, a teenager who is accidentally sent 30 years into the past in a time-travelling DeLorean invented by his friend, Dr. Emmett Brown.
+As well as finding a way back to 1985, Marty must make sure his high school-aged parents unite in order to save his own existence.
 In a press statement, Bob Gale commented, "The Back to the Future musical is a project that Bob Zemeckis and I have been exploring for almost ten years.
 We're thrilled to be at last in partnership with a creative and producing team that will create a show that is true to the spirit of the film without being a slavish remake.
 Director Jamie Lloyd is full of passion, energy and imaginative ideas and we are overjoyed to have the film's composer Alan Silvestri composing the music, with lyrics by Glen Ballard who has also collaborated with Zemeckis before on many projects.
 With all of us working together, we know the integrity of the material will be preserved in a production that will be a wonderful companion to the Trilogy.
 We intend to use music from the movie along with brand new songs to make a version of Back to the Future that is fresh, entertaining, and takes advantage of all the amazing things that can now be done on stage.
 We can't think of a better way to celebrate the 30th anniversary of the film."

 Lloyd added, "I was five when I saw Robert Zemeckis and Bob Gale’s landmark movie, 'Back to the Future,' and I have been a huge fan ever since.
 I am thrilled to be directing and co-writing this exciting new musical based on their masterful film, which has become embedded in our popular culture.
 Rather than attempt to recreate such an iconic movie on stage, we have assembled a brilliant artistic team to discover a unique theatrical language to take audiences on a journey through time in a vibrant, unexpected way.
 The production will include illusions, skateboarding and many other surprises that will capture the spirit of the film but freshly interpret it for a new audience.
 Steven Spielberg once described the film as a musical and whilst we are incorporating some of the original, exhilarating score and songs, Alan Silvestri and Glen Ballard's witty, infectious and heartfelt new songs are the perfect springboard to tell this uplifting story anew."
 Zemeckis directed all three of the "Back to the Future" films, as well as "Romancing the Stone," "Who Framed Roger Rabbit" and "Forrest Gump," for which he won the Oscar for Best Director.